Financial Aid Information

 Reinstatement of Financial Aid: A student who has lost eligibility for financial aid assistance may regain eligibility by making Satisfactory Academic Progress if they take coursework which raises their minimum Grade Point Average (GPA) and Completion Rate to the levels outlined above.
 The student should contact the financial aid office once they have met these requirements.

-A student who has been placed on Financial Aid Suspension may also submit a written appeal of their suspension to the Financial Aid Office if they feel their inability to make satisfactory academic progress was the result of the death of a relative, an injury or illness of the student, or other special circumstances.
-The appeal must include a detailed explanation of why the student failed to make satisfactory academic progress, and what has changed in the student’s situation that will allow them to demonstrate satisfactory academic progress by the end of the next payment period.
-The appeal must include a degree plan signed by the student’s advisor, and supporting documentation to assist the appeals committee in making a determination.
+Students who have been placed on Financial Aid Suspension may also submit a written appeal of their suspension to the Financial Aid Office if they feel their inability to make satisfactory academic progress was the result of the death of a relative, an injury or illness of the student, or other special circumstances.
+The appeal must include a detailed explanation of why the student failed to make satisfactory academic progress, and what has changed in the student’s situation that will allow him/her to demonstrate satisfactory academic progress by the end of the next payment period.
+The appeal must include a degree plan signed by the student’s advisor and supporting documentation to assist the appeals committee in making a determination.

 The financial aid appeals committee will consider the written appeal, and notification of the committee’s decision will be sent to the student prior to the next registration period.
 Financial Aid appeals will not be processed during a registration period.

-Students may receive aid for no more than 30 credit hours of remedial coursework.
+Developmental Courses: Students may receive federal aid for no more than 30 credit hours of remedial coursework.

-Students will be allowed to repeat courses for failed or incomplete grades.
+Repeating Courses: Students will be allowed to repeat courses for failed or incomplete grades.
 Students may receive aid only one time for repeating a passed course.
 In both cases, however, hours attempted for repeating courses will be included in the maximum credit hour limit of 150% as specified in “Maximum Time Frame” above.
-Refer to the “System of Grading” section of the General Bulletin for repeated course GPA calculation.
+Refer to the “System of Grading” section of the catalog for repeated course GPA calculation.

 Minimum Academic Standards for Students Receiving VA Educational Benefits: